Skip Ribbon Commands

 External assessment

-VCE external assessments are any centrally set tasks assessed by the VCAA, including written, oral, electronic/digital, aural and performance tasks conducted according to the requirements of accredited study designs and VCE VET programs.
+External assessments are any tasks set and assessed by the VCAA, including written, oral, electronic/digital, aural and performance tasks conducted according to the requirements of accredited study designs and VCE VET programs.

-The home school is the school responsible for the administration of all student data and course enrolments on VASS and for making sure all their students have been allocated to an examination centre or room.
+The home school is responsible for the administration of all student data and course enrolments on VASS and for ensuring that all its students have been allocated to an examination centre or room.
 A student can have only one home school at any given time.

 VCE examinations

 VCE examinations are set by VCAA-appointed panels.
-VCE examination specifications and sample material (by study), as well as an archive of past examinations and external assessment reports, are available on the VCE assessment page.
+VCE examination specifications, sample examination materials (by study), as well as an archive of past examinations and external assessment reports are available on the VCAA website.

-At the beginning of the academic year, schools must make sure students are made aware of the VCAA examination rules to ensure the integrity of VCE external assessments.
-By completing and signing the annual VCAA Student Personal details and Declarations form, students declare they will abide by and observe the rules and instructions relating to VCE external assessments.
+At the beginning of the academic year, schools must ensure that students are aware of the VCAA examination rules to ensure the integrity of VCE external assessments.
+By completing and signing the annual VCAA Student personal details and declarations form, students declare they will abide by and observe the rules and instructions relating to VCE external assessments.

-VCE providers with students enrolled in one or more VCE or scored VCE VET Unit 3–4 sequences must meet the VCAA requirements for the conduct and administration of VCE examinations, as outlined in the Agreement to conduct and administer VCE external assessments.
+VCE providers with students enrolled in one or more VCE or scored VCE VET Unit 3–4 sequences must meet the VCAA requirements for conducting and administering VCE examinations, as outlined in the Agreement to conduct and administer VCE external assessments.

-Principals need to complete and sign this agreement each year, certifying they will comply with all VCAA requirements for conducting and administering VCE external assessments.
+Principals must complete and sign this agreement each year, certifying they will comply with all VCAA requirements for conducting and administering VCE external assessments.
 Principals must make sure school personnel associated with the administration of VCE external assessments are aware of VCAA requirements.

 Principals are reminded of the serious consequences that may result from non-compliance.
-If a serious breach of this agreement occurs, a school’s capacity to host VCE external assessments will be subject to review.
+If a serious breach of this agreement occurs, a school’s authorisation to host VCE external assessments will be subject to review.

 VCAA examination rules

-Students are required to observe VCAA rules for the conduct of VCE external assessments conducted by or on behalf of the VCAA, as well as the day-to-day rules of the institution hosting the external assessment.
-VCAA rules apply with appropriate and reasonable modifications for students who have disabilities or other impairments.
+Students are required to observe VCAA examination rules for the conduct of external assessments conducted by or on behalf of the VCAA, and the day-to-day rules of the school or institution providing the venue for the assessment.
+VCAA rules apply with appropriate and reasonable modifications for students with a disability or impairment.

 Eligibility to undertake VCE external assessments outside Victoria

-Students who sit VCE examinations must be resident in Victoria and enrolled at a school or institution permitted by the VCAA as a VCE provider, except if a student:
+Students who sit VCE examinations must be resident in Victoria and enrolled at a school or institution approved by the VCAA as a VCE provider, except if a student:

 • is a bona fide resident of Victoria but is temporarily interstate or overseas